jedi-academy/learn-4711/data/labs/lab02.md

 -    Commit these...
 -    Push these...
 -    Create the PR ...
 Oh no, it can't be merged!
+-	**Edit: if you did not get an error message, it is likely because your push did not include a changelog item!**
 -    Checkout your local develop branch
 -    Synch it to upstream
 -    Checkout your feature branch